 Having a good rod will help you have an enjoyable fishing experience.
 Fishing rods range from the ultralight models, which are less than a pound in weight, to heavy models, which can weigh several pounds.

 Some people choose to go with lightweight models.
 These rods are also easier to maintain.
 TA big advantage of owning a lightweight rod is that you can take it wherever you go without any difficulty.

 If you are planning to use a light fishing rod, you may want to consider using a lighter rod handle.

 A light rod handle is more comfortable and gives a more natural fishing experience.
 This is especially true if you plan to fish while holding onto the rod.
 It’s always easy to hold a light rod in your hand than one that weighs a ton.

 You need to check your rods on a regular basis to ensure proper maintenance.
-You don’t want to damage your rod by leaving it out in the rain all day or storing it in the attic when you aren’t using it.
+You don’t want to damage your rod by Fly Fishing in the Rain all day or storing it in the attic when you aren’t using it.

 Choose a Strong Line

 With most rods, you will need to line the rod up with the hook that you will be using to catch the fish.
 Tie the line around so that it does not move while you cast.

 Once the hook is set up, you need to pull the line off of the rod.
 Once you have taken the line off, you are ready to cast the fishing rod.
 Make sure that you use a good strong line, as it will last longer.